NathanW2/qgsexpressionsplus/README.rst

 Function Description and Usage
 ---------------------

-jitter_line('max_offset_percent', 'segment_length_percent')
+jitter_geometry('max_offset_percent', 'segment_length_percent')
 +++++++++++++++++

-This function creates a jittered line from a straight line.
+This function creates a jittered geometry from a linestring or polygon geometry.
 Given the maximum offset and segment length as percentages, it first interpolates points on the line at the segments.
 Then it displaces the point perpendicular to the line by a random distance less than or equal to the maximum offset.
 Finally it joins all these displaced points and returns a linestring.

 To use this function:

 1. Go to Layer Properties -> Style -> Click on the green *Plus* button to *Add a Symbol layer*.
 2. Set the *Symbol layer type* as *Geometry generator*.
-3. Set the *Geometry Type* as *LineString/MultiLineString*.
+3. Set the *Geometry Type* as *LineString/MultiLineString* for linestrings or *Polygon/Multipolygon* for polygons.
-4. *Load* the *jitter_line.py* file in the Function Editor.
+4. *Load* the *jitter_geometry.py* file in the Function Editor.
 5. In the Expression Tab, call the function as:

 ::

-	jitter_line(5, 20)
+	jitter_geometry(5, 20)
 Where '5' and '20' are the maximum_offset_percent and segment_length_percent respectively.
+These values can range between 1 and 99.

 6. On clicking 'OK' the jitter lines will be displayed on the layer.